cy-chow/Rigid-Body-Motion/README.md

 <video src="https://user-images.githubusercontent.com/47429091/145181045-7505e1b4-4196-40cd-b956-c9b7cbf982c2.mov" controls="controls" style="max-width: 730px;">
 </video>

-Again, we see some perturbation around the y-axis, but the bunny still does flip around like the space bolt?
+Again, we see some perturbation around the y-axis, but the bunny still doesn't flip around like the space bolt.

 Now we try the intermediate z-axis.
 Let